+2.3.4 EQL Health, Safety and Environment Integrated Management System

-2.3.4 EQL Health, Safety and Environment Integrated Management System environment, cultural heritage and security risks across the organisation.
+The Energy Queensland Limited Health, Safety and Environment Integrated Management System (EQL HSE IMS) has been developed to provide a framework to effectively manage health, safety, environment, cultural heritage and security risks across the organisation.
 This framework was modelled upon the existing management system requirements for Energex and Ergon Energy to enable the transition to a centralised EQL HSE IMS.
 The EQL HSE IMS is currently accredited to: